ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

 &nbsp;     Data are recorded observations, not reality itself.

-They must always be interpreted with care.
+&nbsp;     They must always be interpreted with care.

 &nbsp;   </p>